bioinformaticsdotca/MIC_2022/index.md

 # Logging into the Amazon Cloud
 Please follow the [instruction](/MIC_2022/Logging%20into%20AWS) to log into your AWS instance.

-# Module 2: QIIME2 from Sequence to ASV Table Lecture
+# Module 2: QIIME2 from Sequence to ASV Table
 [Lab Practical](https://github.com/beiko-lab/CBW2021_Module2_16S_Analysis/wiki/MIC-Module-2-tutorial)

 # Metagenomics